Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

 Some experiments have used the ``S-curve,'' that is, a plot of the lower polariton population as a function of pump power, to estimate the ratio of excitons to polaritons.
-At low density, the number of polaritons typically rises linearly with pump power, as the rate of conversion of the generated excitons into polaritons is nearly constant.
-At the BEC threshold, the lower polariton population jumps up, because nearly all of the excitons convert into polaritons when stimulated down-scattering becomes dominant.
-One can therefore take the jump in the polariton population as equal to the number of excitons in the system before condensation.
+At low density in non-resonant excitation experiments, the number of polaritons typically rises linearly with pump power, as the rate of conversion of reservoir excitons into polaritons is nearly constant.
+At the BEC threshold, the lower polariton population jumps up, because the excitons efficiently convert into polaritons when stimulated down-scattering becomes important.
+One can therefore take the jump in the polariton population as a lower bound on the number of reservoir excitons before condensation.
 For short-lifetime systems (e.g., Ref.~\onlinecite{scurve}), the jump can be a factor of several hundred, consistent with the results of numerical simulations described in Section~\ref{sect.noneq} and Appendix~\ref{apphart} for a homogeneous, short-lifetime system.
 In the experiments of Ref.~\onlinecite{naturephys}, as in the experiments of Ref.~\onlinecite{myers-pillar}, there is second mechanism for the jump.
 In these experiments with long polariton lifetime, the pump region was placed far from the region where the polaritons were observed.
-Above the BEC threshold, the excitons in the pump region convert efficiently into polaritons, which can then move quickly into a trap tens of microns distant, so that the jump in density of the polaritons at the BEC threshold will be more than just the amount expected for an equilibrium, homogeneous system.
+Above the BEC threshold, the excitons in the pump region convert into polaritons, which can then move quickly into a trap tens of microns distant, so that the jump in density of the polaritons at the BEC threshold will be more than just the amount expected for a homogeneous system.
+In this case the jump of the S-curve in long-lifetime samples cannot be taken as the ratio of excitons to polaritons, as in the short-lifetime samples.